awsdocs/aws-systems-manager-user-guide/doc_source/automation-jenkins.md

 1. If it's not already installed, download the AWS CLI to your Jenkins server\.
 For more information, see [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.

-1. In a terminal window on your Jenkins server, execute the following commands to configure the AWS CLI\.
+1. In a terminal window on your Jenkins server, run the following commands to configure the AWS CLI\.

    ```
    sudo su – jenkins